-The International Energy Agency and the Intergovernmental Panel on Climate Change see ‘biological energy’ or ‘bioenergy’ — that is, energy derived from plants and other organic material — as a central part of achieving and the fulfilment of the Paris Agreement.
+The International Energy Agency and the Intergovernmental Panel on Climate Change see ‘biological energy’ or ‘bioenergy’ — that is, energy derived from plants and other organic material — as a central part of achieving Net Zero Growth and the fulfilment of the Paris Agreement.

 Indonesia, with 279 million people and growing at an average 1% a year, is the world’s fourth largest country by population.
 Indonesia’s energy demand is, consequently, also growing and the Government aims to provide energy to the entire population spread across many thousands of islands through its National Energy Policy (Kebijakan Energi Nasional).
 Bioenergy is an important part of this policy.